-A temporary electronic tattoo could be the future of heart health monitoring.
+A temporary electronic tattoo could be the future of heart health and blood pressure monitoring.
 Cardiovascular diseases are the number one cause of death worldwide and better blood pressure monitoring could save lives.
 With this in mind, researchers created a wearable and found that it provides a better baseline and reliable information about heart health.

 The peer-reviewed journal Nature Nanotechology published the study, which we saw on DesignTAXI.
-Videos from the research (above) show that the tattoos are waterproof and can hold up to normal flexing and movement.
+Videos from the research (above) show that the electronic tattoos are waterproof and can hold up to normal flexing and movement.
 Measurements of blood pressure are possible during all normal activities, day and night.
 The more data, the better!